28.06.2024 · Words by Myles

 This mechanism runs along the composite door and operates the various locking points.

-Your lock is sticking
+Your composite door lock is sticking.

 Sticky locks occur when it becomes challenging to put in your key, turn it, or take it out.
 Usually, this is caused by debris build-up in the lock's internal mechanism and can be rectified by using a silicone lubricant for your door cylinder and a grease lubricant for your locking mechanism.